DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatingAScene.md

 Create your new project and create or import your scene.
 I've used the excellent [Nature Manufacture’s Meadow Environment – Dynamic Nature](https://assetstore.unity.com/packages/3d/vegetation/meadow-environment-dynamic-nature-132195) asset.
 I'm using a copy of the `Unity Standard Demo Scene` that comes with the asset.
-THe process should be the same if you want to use the gills demo scene, but that requires Unity Pro and some other assets.
+The process should be the same if you want to use the gills demo scene, but that requires Unity Pro and some other assets.

 Note, that your scene must have a terrain within it.
 This is used for agent navigation.